dotnet/csharplang/proposals/low-level-struct-improvements.md

 This change primarily benefits (1) above.
 These are expected to make up the majority of APIs that take a `ref` and return a `ref struct` going forward.
 The changes negatively impact (2.1) and (2.2) as it breaks the existing calling semantics because the lifetime rules change.

 The APIs in category (2.1) though are largely authored by Microsoft or by developers who stand the most to benefit from `ref` fields (the Tanner's of the world).
-It is reasonable to assume this class of developers would be ammenable to a compatability tax on upgrade to C# 11 in the form of a few annotations to retain the existing semantics if `ref` fields were provided in return.
+It is reasonable to assume this class of developers would be amenable to a compatibility tax on upgrade to C# 11 in the form of a few annotations to retain the existing semantics if `ref` fields were provided in return.

 The APIs in category (2.2) are the biggest issue.
 It is unknown how many such APIs exist and it's unclear if these would be more / less frequent in 3rd party code.
 The expectation is there is a very small number of them, particularly if we take the compat break on `out`.
 Searches so far have revealed a very small number of these existing in `public` surface area.
 This is a hard pattern to search for though as it requires semantic analysis.
 Before taking this change a tool based approach would be needed to verify the assumptions around this impacting a small number of known cases.